By Ralph Nader, Lou Fisher and Bruce Fein

 Senate Majority Leader Mitch McConnell’s (R-Ky) principles are like restricted railroad tickets, good for this day and train only.

 In 2016, Senator McConnell’s ten-month soundtrack in blocking a Senate vote on President Barack Obama’s nomination of Judge Merrick Garland to the United States Supreme Court was the need to listen to the American people through the ballot box.
-On February 23, 2016, for instance, Mr. …
+On February 23, 2016, for instance, Mr. McConnell sermonized: “The American people are perfectly capable of having their say on this issue, so let’s give them a voice.
+Let’s let the American people decide.” …

 On September 26, 2020, President Trump announced the nomination of Judge Amy V. Coney Barrett of the United States Court of Appeals for the Seventh Circuit to fill the vacancy on the Supreme Court held by Associate Justice Ruth Bader Ginsburg.